-These healthy lemon tarts are one of my husband's favourite desserts.
+These healthy lemon tarts are one of my husband's favorite desserts.
 He's crazy about lemon desserts!

-Texture and flavour - Crispy flaky tarts with luscious tangy lemony filling.
+Texture and flavor - Crispy flaky tarts with luscious tangy lemony filling.
 So amazing and refreshing.
-The shells have this nutty flavour that goes really great with the lemony filling.
+The shells have this nutty flavor that goes really great with the lemony filling.

 Size - 10 lemon tarts.